 The Research Excellence Framework 2014 (REF2014) results confirmed our position as a dynamic research institution and one leading the charge for modern universities in the UK.
 The results reveal the international quality of our research right across the spectrum of health; transforming lives and underpinning the quality of our research-informed approach to teaching and learning.

 Each subject submission was also graded according to the impact of the work, and the research environment, such as the amount of funding received and the number of PhD students in each area.
-A university-wide success story, our results are a testament to the talent that permeates every area of expertise at Plymouth University.
+A university-wide success story, our results are a testament to the talent that permeates every area of expertise at the University of Plymouth.

 Professor Ruth Endacott